 - If you see a window washing service working on a neighbor’s house, ask if they offer discounts for customers in the same neighborhood.

-Unlike other home improvement jobs, you don’t need a special license or training to wash windows.
-That means anyone with a business license can call themselves a window washer, so you’ll have to do your due diligence to hire the right company.
-Here are some tips.
+Unlike other home improvement jobs, you don’t need a special license or training to offer residential or commercial window cleaning.
+That means anyone with a business license can call themselves a window washer, so you’ll have to do your due diligence to hire a quality company.

 - Ask family, friends, and neighbors for recommendations.

 - Ask whether the company offers a guarantee on its work.
-Some will come back within the first 30 to 60 days if you aren’t satisfied.
+Some will return within the first 30–60 days if you aren’t satisfied.

-- Ask about extra services such as shutter, roof, or gutter cleaning if you’re interested.
+- Ask about extra services, such as glass door, shutter, roof, or gutter cleaning if you’re interested.
 If the company seems too pushy about talking you into services you don’t need, try a different one.

-- Check online reviews and the company’s Better Business Bureau (BBB) listing.
-If the company has references, you can talk to real customers.
+- Check online reviews and the company’s Better Business Bureau (BBB) rating.
+If the company has references, talk to real customers.

 - Ask what products the company uses and how toxic they are if you’re concerned about your landscaping or the environment.

 - Get multiple free estimates.
-Be wary of anyone who charges substantially less or more than others in the area.
+Be wary of anyone who charges substantially less or more than others in your area.

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.